sstonaker/fastapi-initial-setup/README.md

-# FASTAPI Web application
+# Wizard Bro API

-A repository to quickly develop a FASTAPI web application.
+An API to generate a prompt for creating wizard bro AI images.